domptail/French-Names/README.md

 5. Name trends
 6. Evolution of the length of names

-A short article summarizing the main results is also available on my GitHub page.
+An article summarizing the main results is available on my GitHub page [md file](https://github.com/domptail/French-Names/blob/master/Summary%20of%20Results.md) or [PDF file](https://github.com/domptail/French-Names/blob/master/French%20Names%20from%201900%20to%202015.pdf).

 ## Potential future analysis:
 - Gender of names: Some names can be both male and female (e.g., Camille, Dominique).
-Study the evolution over time of the gender of some names (percentage of males vs. females).
+It would be interesting to study the evolution over time of the gender of some names (percentage of males vs. females).
 - Impact of movies: Some correlations with movies/books (characters/actors) were shown anecdotally with some names (e.g., M, Arya, Daenerys).
 A more thorough analysis could be conducted using for example IMDb database.
 - Regional specificities: A more detailed analysis could show differences/similarities between France's regions.
 A file with regional information is available on INSEE's website.
 See for example the analysis done by Le Monde: http://www.lemonde.fr/les-decodeurs/article/2014/04/29/la-carte-des-prenoms-les-plus-donnes-en-france_4408677_4355770.html
-- Classification of curves: Classifying trend curves may enable us to predict lifetime and periodicity of names.
 - Soundex: The Soundex phonetic algorithm could be used to identify homophone names and further the analysis based on ngrams.
 For example, new spellings of the same names may also explain the increasing name diversity.
+- Name periodicity: Clustering shapes of trend curves may enable us to predict lifetime and periodicity of names.